-According to the Federal Highway Administration (FHWA) out of nearly six million vehicular accidents that occur every year in the U.S., approximately 22 percent are weather-related.
-Nearly 6,000 people are killed and another 445,000 injured due to accidents that occur during bad weather.
+According to the Federal Highway Administration (FHWA), of nearly six million vehicular accidents that occur yearly in the U.S., approximately 22 percent are weather-related.
+Nearly 6,000 people are killed, and another 445,000 are injured due to accidents that occur during bad weather.

 Ways in Which Weather Impacts Mobility

 Inclement weather affects roadway travel in more ways than just causing slickness.
-Drivers need to plan ahead and allow more time to get to their destination.
+Drivers must plan ahead and allow more time to reach their destination.
 Some mobility problems they may encounter include:

 - Roadway capacity may be decreased due to snow accumulation, debris on the road blown there from high winds or road closures due to dangerous conditions.

-The FHWA estimates that 544 million “vehicle hours” are lost every year due to fog, snow and ice.
+The FHWA estimates that 544 million “vehicle hours” are lost yearly due to fog, snow, and ice.
 More hours are lost due to rain than to any other weather condition.
-Whether you are driving a few blocks to the grocery store in your own town, or to a destination that is 100s of miles away requiring hours on the highway, allow more time for your journey due to weather-related mobility delays.
+Whether you are driving a few blocks to the grocery store in your own town or to a destination that is 100s of miles away, requiring hours on the highway, allow more time for your journey due to weather-related mobility delays.

 How the Weather Impacts Accident Liability

-The same negligence law principles that apply to any car accident apply to accidents that occur in bad weather.
-Any weather condition that increases risk, simply increases the duty that drivers have to use due care.
+The same negligence law principles apply to any car accident apply to accidents in bad weather.
+Any weather condition that increases risk increases drivers’ duty to use due care.
 Drivers still have a duty to drive safely even when road conditions are affected due to inclement weather conditions.
 When drivers venture out onto the roads in bad weather, they know the risk they are taking.
 Drivers must use caution and be sure:

-- Their car is properly serviced to accommodate winter driving conditions.
+- The car is properly serviced to accommodate winter driving conditions.
 For example, tire treads cannot be worn down.

-- They must adjust their speed consistent with driving conditions no matter what the posted speed is.
+- Adjust speed consistent with driving conditions no matter what the posted speed is.

-- They must leave more space than usual between them and the car ahead of them to accommodate increased stopping time.
+- Leave more space than usual between them and the car ahead of them to accommodate increased stopping time.

-- They must allow extra time to get to their destination.
+- Allow extra time to get to their destination.

-- They must drive defensively, knowing the risk that other drivers may not be as aware or prepared as they are.
+- Drive defensively, knowing the risk that other drivers may not be as aware or prepared as they are.

 No matter how carefully you drive, another driver may still slip and slide into you and cause a serious injury.
-If you are in such a collision, before you exit your vehicle, be sure it is safe.
+If you are in such a collision, be sure it is safe before you exit your vehicle.
 Then, follow the same procedures you would follow if the weather was just fine.
-Exchange contact information as well as insurance, driver’s license and registration information.
+Exchange contact information, insurance, driver’s license, and registration information.
 If possible, take photographs of the accident scene and of both cars.
 Call the police to make a report.
 Get medical attention as soon as possible.

-If you were injured in a car accident during inclement weather which you believe was the fault of another driver, you may need the assistance of an experienced car accident attorney.
+If you were injured in a car accident during inclement weather, which you believe was the fault of another driver, you may need the assistance of an experienced car accident attorney.
 For a free consultation about your auto or transportation accident, text or call us at (312) 766-1000, email us at [email protected], or contact us online.